 Kat graduated from The University for the Creative Arts (Farnham) in 2006 with a BA Hons in 3D Design - Metal work and Jewellery.
-Since then Kat has worked in the field of Further Education (F.E) for over 10 years and received a level 5 teaching diploma in 2013.
-Kat has developed a passion for teaching along side her creative practice and is currently tutor of 3D Design Craft on the Art Foundation at CSVPA.
+She has worked in the field of Further Education (F.E) for over 10 years and in 2013 received a level 5 teaching diploma.

 Kat has experienced a wide range of roles both in teaching and mentoring, facilitating students to progress into higher education and the creative industries.
 Please click below to find out more about Kat's private tuition sessions.